 - meeting pattern

 - instructor's office phone and e-mail address (optional but encouraged)

 - registration deadlines, census date - explanation of registration and add/drop procedures

 Course Specific Information (not in prioritized order, and not all applicable)

 goals and objective of the course - expected course outcomes

 - pedagogies selected for class - lecture, group discussion, papers, projects, etc.

 - expected student effort - hours per week outside of class

 - required and optional text books and other course materials

-course prerequisites - cannot differ from prerequisites in UC Denver Catalog; faculty encouraged to use 'working knowledge' approach to prerequisites; and courses that administratively drop students for failure to meet course prerequisites must contain this information on syllabus
+- course prerequisites - cannot differ from prerequisites in CU Denver Catalog; faculty encouraged to use 'working knowledge' approach to prerequisites; and courses that administratively drop students for failure to meet course prerequisites must contain this information on syllabus

 GRADING POLICIES AND PROCEDURES (Method of Evaluation) - detailed information so that student can calculate grade, including: weighting or percentage for every graded assignment; attendance and participation; plus/minus grading, if applicable; extra credit - available to all students, no grade penalty for participating or not participating, etc.; individual vs. group efforts on projects and take-home assignments; late assignments - what penalty, if any, is imposed